loopbackio/loopback.io/pages/en/contrib/pages.md

 ## Where to author content
 Use a text editor such as Sublime Text, WebStorm, IntelliJ, or Atom to create pages.
 Atom is recommended because it's created by Github, which is driving some of the Jekyll development through Github Pages.

-## Where to save pages
+## Where pages are kept

 All the documentation is in the `/pages` folder.
 In that folder, English documentation is in `en`, and other languages are in folders with the name of the ISO language code (for example, `fr` for French).

 Under English, the sub-folders are:

 - `lb2` - LoopBack 2.x
 - `lb3` - LoopBack 3.0
-- `edit_docs` - Information on contributing to the documentation.
-Currently, this is published at [http://loopback.io/doc/en/contrib/](http://loopback.io/doc/en/contrib/).
+- `contrib` - Information on contributing to the documentation, published at [http://loopback.io/doc/en/contrib/](http://loopback.io/doc/en/contrib/).
+- `community` - Area for general project contribution guidelines and processes; also where community members can put information about their LoopBack-related projects.

 ## Frontmatter